-Copilot Simulator Tool
+Flux Simulator Tool

-Flux Copilot includes a powerful simulator tool (currently in beta) that allows you to perform SPICE circuit simulations directly from the chat interface.
+Flux includes a powerful simulator tool (currently in beta) that allows you to perform SPICE circuit simulations directly from the chat interface.
 This tool helps you quickly verify circuit behavior, troubleshoot design issues, and optimize component values without having to set up a separate simulation environment.

 Overview